-- 1. Investigate and make models or diagrams of solar and lunar eclipses.
-(Example: You may wish to use balls of different sizes and a flashlight to represent the sun.) - 2.
-Using your model or diagram, discuss eclipses with your counselor, and explain the difference between a solar eclipse and a lunar eclipse. - 4.
-Visit or explore.
-Choose A or B and complete ALL the requirements. - A. Visit a place where space science is being done, used, explained, or investigated, such as one of the following: observatory, planetarium, air and space museum, star lab, astronomy club, NASA, or any other location where space science is being done, used, explained, or investigated. - 1.
+- 4. Visit or explore.
+Choose A or B and complete ALL the requirements. - A. Visit a place where space science is being done, used, explained, or investigated, such as one of the following: observatory, planetarium, air and space museum, star lab, astronomy club, NASA, or any other location where space science is being done, used, explained, or investigated - 1.
 During your visit, talk to someone in charge about how people at the location use or investigate space science.
-Find out how this investigation could make the world a better place. - 2.
-Discuss with your counselor the science being done, used, explained, or investigated at the place you visited.

-В. Explore a career associated with space exploration.
-Find out what subjects you would need to study as you get older.
+Find out how this investigation could make the world a better place - 2.
+Discuss with your counselor the science being done, used, explained, or investigated at the place you visited need to study as you get older.
 Find out whether you must be an astronaut to explore space, and what other opportunities exist for people interested in space exploration.

-5. Tell v our counselor what \ ou have learned d about space ex ploration while v vorking on this award.
+Requirement 4 (complete A or B) □ A □ i) □ ii) I chose option: □в Counselor's okay Date 5.
+Tell your counselor what you have learned about space exploration while working on this award.